Chai Nat province: Geography

 Chai Nat is on the flat river plain of central Thailand's Chao Phraya River valley.
-In the south of the province, the Chao Phraya Dam (formerly Chai Nat Dam) impounds the Chao Phraya River, both for flood control as well as to divert water into the country's largest irrigation system for the irrigation of rice paddies in the lower river valley.
+In the south of the province the Chao Phraya Dam (formerly Chai Nat Dam) impounds the river, for flood control and to divert water into the country's largest irrigation system, which serves the rice paddies of the lower valley.
 The dam, part of the Greater Chao Phraya Project, was finished in 1957 and was the first dam constructed in Thailand.
 The total forest area is 64 km2 or 2.6 percent of the provincial area.